-1/2 Credit | Grades 11, 12 Honors I 1523

-Prerequisite: Graphic Design I

-This course offers a deeper dive into graphic design and focuses on the three main disciplines: design, illustration, and advertising.
-Students continue to use Adobe Photoshop and Illustrator as tools to create artwork such as logos, illustrations, posters, and other informational graphics as well as learn about contemporary design trends.
-Students work with a client and practice the Design Thinking process.
+$\frac{1}{2}$ Credit | Grades 11.
+12 Honors I 1523 Prerequisite: Graphic Design I This course offers a deeper dive into graphic design and focuses on the three main disciplines: design, illustration, and advertising.
+Students will continue to use Adobe Photoshop and Illustrator as tools to create artwork such as logos, illustrations, posters, and other informational graphics as well as learn about contemporary design trends.
+They will work with a client and practice the Design Thinking process.